david-zwicker/video-analysis/projects/mouse_burrows/documentation/parameters.md

 debug
 -----
 * `debug/output = []`: List of identifiers determining what debug output is produced.
-Supported identifiers include 'video', 'explored_area', 'background', 'difference', 'cage_estimate', 'ground_estimate', 'explored_area_mask'.
+Supported identifiers include 'video', 'explored_area', 'background', 'difference', 'cage_estimate', 'predug', 'ground_estimate', 'explored_area_mask'.
 * `debug/folder = debug/`: Folder to which debug videos are written
 * `debug/use_multiprocessing = True`: Flag indicating whether multiprocessing should be used to read and display videos
 * `debug/window_position = None`: Position (x, y) of the top-left corner of the debug window